-If you believe that the submission of your proposal was not entirely successful due to a technical error on the side of the TrustChain Online Submission Service, you may lodge a complaint by email to support@f6s.com co'ing the TrustChain Team (trustchain@ngi.eu) and explain your situation.
-For the complaint to be admissible it must be filed within three
+If you believe that the submission of your proposal was not entirely successful due to a technical error on the side of the TrustChain Online Submission Service, you may lodge a complaint by email to support@f6s.com cc'ing the TrustChain Team (trustchain@ngi.eu) and explain your situation.
+For the complaint to be admissible it must be filed within three calendar days following the day of the call closure.
+You will receive an acknowledgement of receipt, in the same or next working day.

 What else to do?
 You should secure a PDF version of all the documents of your proposal holding a timestamp (file attributes listing the date and time of creation and last modification) that is prior to the call deadline, as well as any proof of the alleged failure (e.g., screen shots).
-Later in the procedure you may be requested by the TrustChain IT Helpdesk to provide these
+Later in the procedure you may be requested by the TrustChain IT Helpdesk to provide these items.